andrewwilkinsonLR/git_practice/organizations/option4/README.md

    <img src="../images/02.png" width="700px" style="border: #000000 1px solid;">

 Assigning roles to every salesperson specifies what they can and can't do within Liferay Commerce (that is, once permissions are defined and assigned to roles).
-One example is giving multiple salespersons access to an account so they can collaborate on it.

    <img src="../images/03.png" width="700px" style="border: #000000 1px solid;">